winstonyli/winstonyli.github.io/README.md

 Also hosts my resume, written in [Typst](https://github.com/typst/typst).
 If you have any feedback, please let me know! 🙏

-## Additional yapping

-To be honest, my favorite thing about this website is the page transitions.
-There were more edge cases to handle than I expected, but it turned out

 ## Next steps

 - Disable transitions for reduced motion